ZigaVukcevicDev/knowledge/es6.md

   })
 ```

-Using 'fat arrow' operator in ES6:
+Using `fat arrow operator in ES6:

 ```
 getUser(login)